 In addition to our support for employees’ physical wellbeing, we’ve been giving close attention to the impact of mental health.

-One in ten of our employees are mental health first aiders.
-This means that, with the support of training, they are able to:
+Over 40 of our employees are mental health first aiders which means that, with the support of training, they are able to:

 - Spot the triggers and signs of mental health issues in fellow colleagues

 - Have the confidence to step in, reassure and support a person in distress

 - Use non-judgemental listening skills and knowledge to ensure our employees are guided to the support they need.

 Last year we launched a mental health app, ‘Thrive’, for all employees and this was supported by a powerful campaign video.
 We also introduced monthly mental health first aid lunches called ‘Time for You’, where our first aiders openly share their experiences and expertise.

 Having a diverse workforce at all levels of our company will ensure we make better decisions – for our business and for our stakeholders.
 We believe that employing a diverse mix of people makes us a stronger and more sustainable business, and one that reflects the diverse society around us.

 We consider diversity in the broadest sense, including in terms of gender, ethnicity, culture, socio-economic background, disability and sexuality.
 We also value and encourage diversity of thought, perspective and experience.
 Find out more on our diversity commitments and progress here.